ds-modules/curriculum-guide/technology/jupyter/fixing-errors.md

 ## Restarting the Kernel

-If your notebook becomes unresponsive, you can try to
+If your notebook becomes unresponsive, you can try to restart the kernel.

 ![](/assets/restart-kernel.png)